 ARKANSAS MONEY & POLITICS EDITOR

-Editor Mark Carter began his journey in journalism at the Southwest Times-Record in Fort Smith beginning in 1989.
-Since then, he’s covered business, politics and more for Arkansas Business; a little bit of everything including news and sports for The Leader in Jacksonville; dabbled in corporate communications for outfits such as Arkansas Blue Cross and Blue Shield, CARTI and Arkansas Federal Credit Union; and written freelance pieces for several publications across the state.
+Mark Carter has worked as a sportswriter at the Southwest Times-Record in Fort Smith, covered news and sports for The Leader in Jacksonville, dabbled in corporate communications for companies such as Arkansas Blue Cross and Blue Shield and CARTI, and covered business and politics with an emphasis on startups for Arkansas Business.
 An avid Hogs fan, Mark lives in Little Rock with his wife and two boys, the older of whom attends college out of state but remains a Razorback at heart.
-He’d better, anyway.
+He’d better, anyway. email@example.com

 AY MAGAZINE EDITOR

-Dustin Jayroe is an Arkansas native with obsessive adorations of writing, soccer, and Batman, among other things.
-Prior to joining the Vowell, Inc. family full time in May 2019, Dustin served as a longtime and regular contributor for all of Vowell’s properties.
-He also writes for the entertainment news website, Screen Rant, in his free time.
-Dustin is a husband and doggy dad, two roles that occupy his heart more than any other.
+Dustin Jayroe is an Arkansas native and AY’s resident expert on all things soccer and Batman.
+Prior to joining the company full time in May 2019, Dustin served as a regular contributor for all of AY Media Group’s properties.
+He also writes for the entertainment news website Screen Rant in his free time.
+Dustin is a proud husband and new father, two roles that occupy his heart (and his time) more than any other.

-Tyler Hale is the online editor at Vowell Inc., responsible for managing the online content found on the AY Magazine and Mental Health Guide of Arkansas websites, as well as the Arkansas Money & Politics website.
+Tyler Hale is the online editor at AY Media Group (AYMG), responsible for managing the online content found on the AY Magazine and Mental Health Guide of Arkansas websites, as well as the Arkansas Money & Politics website.

 A native of Wynne, Tyler has worked in the film and journalism fields.
 Prior to joining Vowell, Inc., Tyler worked as a reporter and photographer at the Forrest City Times-Herald.